python-marketing-research/python-marketing-research-1ed/README.md

 This package contains all of the data files, notebook files, and code modules the support the book

 ## Getting started
-We recommend using PIP to install, allow the functions from the chapters to be imported
+We recommend using pip to install, allow the functions from the chapters to be imported
 ```
-pip install python_marketing_research
+pip3 install python_marketing_research
 ```

 The chapter modules, which contain all the functions defined in each chapter, are under /modules.